cnrpzl/multiversus-grinder/README.md

 Start script

-Choose character ex: wonderwoman, tomjerry, irongiant
+Choose character ex: wonderwoman, tomjerry, irongiant, random

 Switch to multiversus window, make sure it is the window in focus